ClementNerma/NightOS/docs/specs/shell-scripting.md

 This will run `may_fail`, and run it again if it fails, until it succeeds.

-It's also possible to specify a maximum number of retries:
+It's also possible to specify a maximum  of retries:

 ```hydre
 retry(5) may_fail()